 Okonomiyakis are usually translated as pancakes, but the most accurate would be scrambled eggs with Japanese cabbage and then lots of of other ingredients to your taste.
 Okonomiyakis are made in front of you (and in some restaurants, even by yourself) in a big griddle.
 The restaurants also offer yakisoba which can be eaten as a side, order it with a wrapping omelette.
-We stumbled in Dotonbori with this yummy Okonomiyaki resturant: Houzenji Sanpei
+(UPDATE LATE 2022) We can recommend three restaurants, Okonomiyaki Mizuno, Fukutaro and Houzenji Sanpei.

 - Wagyu beef barbecue

-There’s more besides Kobe to taste the famous wagyu beef, both Kyoto and Osaka serve Qualified Denomination of Origin beef that you will cook to your taste in a barbecue.
+There's more besides Kobe to taste the famous wagyu beef, both Kyoto and Osaka serve Qualified Denomination of Origin beef that you will cook to your taste in a barbecue.
 The sets include different parts of the cow and have an identifying tag, it is an interesting experience if you eat meat.
 If not, bear into account that although there are veggies to be eaten as a side, everything is very meat focused.
-We followed the recommendation of the foodie lady Tokyobahnbao and reserved a seat at Matsuzakagyu Yakiniku M. Reservations are required.
+Check Matsuzakagyu Yakiniku M. Reservations are required.